 Advising the Policy Board are committees whose memberships represent expertise and/or interest in the focus of each committee:

-- The Public Transportation Advisory Group (TAG) is charged with building and operating a coordinated passenger transportation system to support those who do not have access to personal transportation options or who choose not to drive or own a car.
+- The Transportation Advisory Group (TAG) is charged with building and operating a coordinated passenger transportation system to support those who do not have access to personal transportation options or who choose not to drive or own a car.
 This group consists of local transit representatives, private transportation providers, human services providers, and others concerned about transportation for non-drivers.

 Transportation Improvement Program (TIP)

 The TIP is an annual document that describes the federally funded projects and activities that are programmed for the RPA-1 region in the next four years.
 It is a fiscally constrained plan that identifies the use of federal funds in highway, bridge, walking, bicycling, and transit projects.
 The projects identified within this document may receive federal funding from a number of different sources which are distributed through a variety of methods, some through formula, others are discretionary (earmarked), and some by a competitive granting process.

 Once approved, the RPA-1 TIP is included in the Iowa Department of Transportation’s Statewide Transportation Improvement Program (STIP).

 Transportation Planning Work Program (TPWP) Documents

 The Transportation Planning Work Program annually outlines the transportation planning activities each RPA will undertake for the next fiscal year.